ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 * interpret-s-expr: Load a .wast, which contains wasm in s-expression format and interpret it.
 * nterpret-binary: Load a .wasm, which contains wasm in binary format and interpret it.
 * interpret-asm2wasm: Load .asm.js, compile to wasm on the fly and interpret that.
-* <u>asmjs</u>: Load .asm.js and just run it, no wasm.
+* asmjs: Load .asm.js and just run it, no wasm.
 Useful for comparisons or as a fallback for browsers without WebAssembly support.

 ### Can I compile JS to WASM?